Microneedling Aftercare Day by Day: What to Expect

 While mild redness, swelling, and sensitivity are expected, it’s important to know which signs warrant a call to your provider.
 Your comfort and safety are the top priorities.
 Please reach out to a professional if you notice signs of a possible infection, such as increasing pain, warmth that doesn’t subside, redness that spreads, or any pus or yellow discharge from the treated area.
 You should also seek medical attention for any bleeding that won’t stop with light pressure or if you develop a fever.
 Trust your instincts; it’s always better to check in if you feel something isn’t right with your healing process.
 Our team is here to support you through all our services.

-Your Day-by-Day Aftercare Plan
+Your Microneedling Aftercare Day by Day Plan

 Knowing what to expect after your microneedling session can make the healing process feel much more manageable.
 Your skin is working hard to repair itself and build new collagen, so your job is to create the best possible environment for it to heal beautifully.
 Think of this as a partnership with your skin.
 Following a simple daily plan will help you feel comfortable and ensure you get the stunning results you’re looking for.
 Here’s a breakdown of what to do day by day.

-Days 1-2: The first 48 hours
+Days 1-2: The Critical First 48 Hours

 For the first two days, your skin will likely look and feel like it has a moderate sunburn.
 Expect some redness, swelling, tightness, and a bit of sensitivity.
 This is a completely normal part of the inflammatory process that stimulates your skin’s renewal.
 For the first few hours, avoid washing your face at all.
 After that, stick to the gentle, specialized products your technician provides.
 If you feel sore, you can apply a cool compress and take Tylenol for discomfort.
 It’s best to avoid anti-inflammatory medications like ibuprofen, as they can interfere with the natural healing that gives you those amazing skin rejuvenation results.